vincentroman/commerce/README.md

   * Purchase assistant

 The software consists of two parts:
-* A backend providing REST APIs, written in TypeScript, based on Node.js
+* A backend providing REST APIs, written in TypeScript, based on Node.js (this project)
-* A frontend for customers and administrators, written in TypeScript, based on Angular
+* A frontend for customers and administrators, written in TypeScript, based on Angular (see [this project](https://github.com/weweave/commerce-www))

 ## Setup
 The easiest way of getting weweave Commerce up and running is to use our pre-built Docker images.
 However, you can of course choose to build from source.